sensu/sensu-aws/README.md

 ### On-disk configuration

-This plugin requires an on-disk configuration for any host that will be running checks from this collection.
-See the example below for instructions on creating the file required to operate this plugin.
+This plugin requires on-disk configuration for any host that will run checks from this collection.
+See the Sample Credential Configuration below to create the file you need to operate this plugin.

 ```
 Sample Credential Configuration: